Here you will find information on passenger control, fines, procedures for fine imposing, how and where to pay them, and how to avoid them.

 - To set down a passenger from a transport vehicle and draw up an administrative offence protocol;

-The passenger must have and submit to the controllers during the travel:
+The passenger must have and submit to the inspectors:

-- a valid ticket tagged on the vehicle being traveled with (cash receipts do not apply);
+- a valid ticket tagged on in the vehicle (cash receipts do not apply);

-- if passenger use a discount on transport services, he must present a valid original proof document (a copy is not applicable).
+- if the passenger use a discount for transport services, he must present a valid original proof document (a copy is not applicable).

-The fines are determined by the Republic of Lithuania Code of Administrative Offences (hereinafter – ANK).
+The fines are determined by the Republic of Lithuanian Code of Administrative Offences (hereinafter – ANK).
 ANK article No. 446 foresees the following fines:

 - Carrying children of age from 7 year old up to 14 years old without a ticket or children of age from 14 years old up to 16 years old travelling alone without a ticket are imposed with fine to parents or authorized carers (care responsibilities) from 12 to 24 EUR (Article 446 (3) ANK);